freeciv/freeciv-web/README.md

   multiple Freeciv server processes and checks capacity through the Metaserver.
   Implemented in Python.

-* [Freeciv-img-extract](freeciv-img-extract) - extracts the images of the Freeciv tileset, and generates a version for the web.
-This produces a tileset PNG and Javascript.

 Running Freeciv-web with Vagrant on VirtualBox
 ----------------------------------------------